freedomlayer/offset/doc/docs/source/economic.rst

    that one party trusts the other party more than the other way around.
 In might also be true that certain businesses might have different turnover, and therefore might need different amount of credit to operate.
-..
-[6]
-   For example, if Charli is an organization running an Offset cloud instance.

 .. _`interest rate`: https://en.wikipedia.org/wiki/Interest_rate
 .. _barter: https://en.wikipedia.org/wiki/Barter